MicrosoftDocs/windows-powershell-docs/docset/windows/appx/Add-AppxPackage.md

 ```

 ### -ForceUpdateFromAnyVersion
-This parameter is used to Force a specific version of a package to be staged/registered, regardless of if a higher version is already staged/registered.
+This parameter is used to force a specific version of a package to be staged/registered, regardless of whether a higher version is already staged/registered.

 ```yaml
 Type: SwitchParameter